Python SDK

 - Built-in worker loop (

-def execute(payload: dict)handlers, sync today; async variant tracked separately if there is demand) - Recurring job support
+def execute(payload: dict)handlers, sync today; async variant tracked separately if there is demand) — including progress reporting from Python workers - Recurring job support

 The synchronous client is what ships today.
 There is no